Ericson2314/rust-papers/README.md

   I; S; K  ⊢  if(o, k₀, k₁): ¬(LV₀)
 ```

-An finally, the big "let-rec" that ties the "knot" of continuations together into the CFG --- and a function.
+And finally, the big "let-rec" that ties the "knot" of continuations together into the CFG --- and a function.
 Every node in the CFG is postulated (node `eᵢ`, with type `¬tᵢ`), and bound to a label (`k₀`).
 ```
 Fn: